Completing the Youth Safety and Commit to Kids trainings are requirements of being a 4-H trained leader.

 Activity Plans and Incident Reporting

-The Youth Safety Reporting System for 4-H in Canada enables leaders, volunteers, and staff to conveniently submit Activity Plan and Incident Report forms directly to 4-H Nova Scotia.
+The Youth Safety Reporting System for 4-H in Canada enables leaders, volunteers, and staff to conveniently submit Activity Plans and Incident Report forms directly to 4-H Nova Scotia.
 The secure system can be accessed from a computer or mobile device without the need for an account.

-Please refer to the reference guides linked below for direction on when to complete an Activity Plan or Incident Report form, and a step-by-step guide to completing each form.
+If you would like some additional help, please refer to the reference guides linked below for direction on when to complete an Activity Plan or Incident Report form, and a step-by-step guide to completing each form.

 4-H has an open-door policy for reporting concerns of misconduct, harassment, or abuse and takes any claims very seriously.
 A confidential Incident Report may be made by a youth member, leader, staff, parent, participant, or member of the public using the link above.
 Reports will be delivered directly to 4-H Nova Scotia.